Is Delta-8 Legal in Oregon? (2024 Update)

 Hemp laws are varied across the U.S. and the legality of hemp-derived cannabinoids can be confusing.
 Is Delta-8-THC legal in Oregon?
 And if so, where can you find high-quality Delta-8 products in the state?

-Luckily, Oregon has legalized hemp products on a broad scale, and Delta-8 appears to be legal in Oregon when derived from industrial hemp.
+Luckily, Delta 8 is legal in Oregon.
+The state was one of the first to regulate, not ban, Delta-8 and other hemp THC products.
 New regulations identify Delta-8-THC products as "adult use " products, which means they may only be purchased by those aged 21 and older.

 Check out Oregon’s Delta-8 laws below: